City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 ## Tests

-Due to historical reasons, some/most of the tests fail.
-Feel free to fix and document them.
-Also, even though PostgreSQL is used, the tests use SQLite.
+Even though PostgreSQL is used, the tests use SQLite.
 As it doesn't have a date data type, in some places of the code there are special cases for the tests to work.

+The tests do not currently work correctly due to historical reasons.